aiven/devportal/docs/tools/terraform/reference/cookbook/grafana-m3db-postgresql-recipe.rst

 .. dropdown:: Expand to check out the relevant common files needed for this recipe.

+    Navigate to a new folder and add the following files.

     1. Add the following to a new ``provider.tf`` file:

     .. code:: terraform